 People born in Gamlingay and the people who move here love living in a rural area.
 The Plan will ensure the right kind of development in the right places and in keeping with its built heritage and surroundings.
-Policy GAM3 will ensure housing is located within the boundary of the village to protect the open countryside separating the village from the hamlets and smallholdings.
+Policy GAM3 will ensure housing is located and designed to prevent the village, the hamlets and smallholdings from joining up, to preserve the visual quality of the landscape and to retain the separate identities of the settlements.
 Housing and employment buildings will draw upon the scale, form, materiality and massing of existing vernacular buildings (e.g. traditional barns) described in the Village Design Guide.